 skip to Main Content

-Morgan School District Takes a Cloud-Based Approach to Distance Learning
+Morgan County School District and Infoblox Take a Cloud-Based Approach to Distance Learning

 “We spent so much time dealing with so many false positives.
 I set up our filtering to happen at the DNS level, which is different from other solutions.
 It’s more effective and successful at eliminating false positives.
 We used to have false positives 8-10 times per day.
-Now, after making a few minor tweaks, my team has dealt with only one false positive in six months since we implemented Infoblox’s BloxOne Threat Defense Advanced.
+Now, after making a few minor tweaks, my team has dealt with only one false positive in six months since implementing BloxOne Threat Defense.
 We had that one fixed in about 5 minutes.”

 — Ven Savage, Network Operations Manager, Morgan County School District